Some tips to help with those dreaded exams!

 3. Edit your class notes down until you have just a handful, or better still just one sheet, of key facts/notes for each subject, that way you’ll be able to take your notes with you and refer to them during any quiet time e.g. on the bus or in the car on your way to or from school/college.
-Don’t be afraid to use pictures, diagrams or mnemonics (where you create a word/saying to help remember important information e.g. Richard Of York Gave Battle In Vain – each initial letter of the saying represents a colour and it’s order within the rainbow).
+Don’t be afraid to use pictures and diagrams or mnemonics (where you create a word/saying to help remember important information e.g. Richard Of York Gave Battle In Vain – each initial letter of the saying represents a colour and it’s order within the rainbow).

 4. Test yourself regularly.
 There’s no point simply reading and re-reading your notes without checking how much information you can actually remember.
 Try organising your notes into two columns, one with questions and the other with answers.
 Cover up the answers and test yourself to see how much you know (don’t cheat!), this will not only give you a boost when you get them right, but will help identify any weak areas.
 Get your family to help test you too!

 2. Revise with the TV on, it’s far too easy to get distracted.
 If you really need some background noise try listening to some music.

 3. Allow your phone to distract you.
 Our lives may be ruled by gadgets, but don’t fool yourself into thinking you can have a quick flick through Snapchat etc, these are rarely brief and will not help you get through your exam.
 Resist temptation by putting your phone on silent or give it to someone!
 Instead, set yourself revision targets and then treat yourself for reaching your goals.